Why many visitors abandon because they don’t understand what they’ll get

 A future-pacing flowchart for a travel-phone service.

 The flowchart makes it clear how the process works: the order is placed, the phone is delivered, the phone is charged, the person flies abroad, calls are made, Mobal sends an itemized bill, the person returns home, and then the whole process is repeated for subsequent trips.
-The cartoon was so effective on the Japanese website, we transferred it to Mobal’s USA website, to similar success.
+The cartoon was so effective on the Japanese website that we transferred it to Mobal’s US website, to similar success.

-Such flowcharts are an example of what the hypnotism world calls future pacing: The buyer is told what they are going to experience over the next few days, weeks or months.
+Such flowcharts are an example of what the hypnotism world calls future pacing: The buyer is told what they are going to experience over the next few moments, hours, days, weeks, or months.
 (This is closely related to the sales technique of making the prospect “think beyond the sale.”)
-Even though future-pacing diagrams are less common in the West, they are extremely effective here, because
+Even though future-pacing diagrams are less common in the West, they are extremely effective here because:

 • They answer the questions that the visitors are asking: “If I order this product or service, what will happen next?
 What will be the process I follow?”